Academic Career and Research Areas

 After completing his undergraduate education in Aeronautics and Astronautics at the University of Stuttgart, and receiving a doctorate in engineering from TUM (1993), Prof. Adams was awarded a two-year postdoctoral fellowship of Stanford University and the NASA Ames Research Center.
 In 1999, Prof. Adams received his postdoctoral teaching qualification (habilitation) with ETH Zürich, where he continued his career as Senior Lecturer until 2002.
 He subsequently accepted the offer to join the faculty of TU Dresden as Full Professor of Fluid Mechanics and Magneto-fluid Dynamics.
 Since 2004, Prof. Adams has been Full Professor and Chair of Aerodynamics and Fluid Mechanics at TUM.
 He is speaker of the DFG SFB/TRR 40.
 He authored a monography on Large-Eddy Simulation and serves as Executive Editor of J. Comput.
 Phys.

-- Appointment as Consultant Professor with the Northwestern Polytechnical University in Xi’an (2018)
+- Appointment as Honorary Professor with Tsinghua University in Beijing (2019) and as Consultant Professor with the Northwestern Polytechnical University in Xi’an (2018)

 - ERC Advanced Grant NANOSHOCK (2015)